Who We Are

 Small is Beautiful!

 Quicken is proof that small can be beautiful!
 The Trust has just four staff led by its founder, Geoff Booker, and his wife, Geraldine, who is Director of Development.
-But it has hundreds of supporters and volunteers including nearly 550 who sponsor in Kabubbu.
-(Sponsor a child or Sponsor an Elderly Person or Sponsor a project).
+But it has hundreds of supporters and volunteers including nearly 550 who partner in Kabubbu.
+(Child Partnership or Elderly Partnership or Project Partnership).

 1,200 volunteers have travelled there to work on projects or got involved in the UK (Visit us as a volunteer).